San Jose scale

 • Badly infested twigs or branches should be pruned or burnt.

 • Never spray when there are leaves on the tree, or when green buds are starting to emerge, as that will cause phytotoxicity.
 Spray every second year (or adjust following monitoring).
-TSO (30 ml per 1 litre of water or 1 litre per 35 litres) should be sprayed thoroughly to run-off.
-A good coverage to all twigs, branches and trunk is essential, making sure that the spray penetrates the cracks.
+TSO (30 ml per 1 liter of water or 1 liter per 35 liters) should be sprayed thoroughly to run off.
+Good coverage to all twigs, branches, and trunks is essential, making sure that the spray penetrates the cracks.
 Application of TSO may also benefit the control of mites and woolly aphids.

 Chemical management